Pyrdacor/freeserf.net/Issues.md

 - After saving the quit confirm will not ask for saving even if the game progressed a good amount of time
 - After closing a popup the delayed click handler will be raised when the box is already closed and therefore will count as a map click.
   This should be avoided somehow.
+- New faces represent colors which should be adjusted accordingly in multiplayer games.

 ## Rendering